• Skip to primary navigation

 Hand holding Smoked Chicken Legs above plate of chicken legs

 They start with a drizzle of olive oil and homemade BBQ rub then are smoked for a delicious flavor.
-You could stop right there with great results, but if you want that sticky sweet flavor slather them in BBQ Sauce, smoke 10 minutes more and they will be finger lickin’ delicious.
+You could stop right there with great results, but if you want that sticky sweet flavor slather them in your favorite BBQ sauce, smoke 10 minutes more and they will be finger lickin’ delicious.
 Perfect for digging in with your hands and enjoying!
+Smoking chicken drumsticks is sure to become a regular thing in your house.

-Make these easy Smoked Drumsticks for a summer dinner, picnic or party!
+Make these easy Smoked Chicken Drumsticks for a summer dinner, picnic or party!

 Smoked Chicken Legs Ingredients